How to migrate from JUnit 4 to JUnit 5: a step-by-step guide

 Register custom extensions NA @ExtendWith

-Let’s see a quick rundown of JUnit 5 annotations:
+Let’s take a deeper look at these JUnit 5 annotations:

 • @Test: You’ll be using this one (with no attributes – that’s a change from JUnit 4, see more on this in a second) simply to declare a test method.
 Note that since attributes can no longer be used, the expected attribute isn’t available – instead, use the assertThrows() method.
 Similarly, the timeout attribute is replaced by the assertTimeout() method.